 My dog McCoy lived to be 16 years and one month old.
 I got him as a four month old puppy.
 He was an Australian Shepherd.
 I believe that his long, healthy life was a result of several things and not of just of genetics as we always want to think.
 McCoy did not have… Read More Life Lessons From An Old Dog

-When I started training my first dog (my own) exactly 18 years ago, I had no idea what I was doing.
-I knew I wanted a dog in my life but how to modify so-called “bad” behaviour was something of which I was ignorant.
-I started out by getting angry at the dog for behaviour… Read More Please Calm Down
+When I started training my first dog (my own) in 1999, I had no idea what I was doing.
+I knew I wanted a dog in my life but how to modify so-called “bad” behaviour was something of which I was completely ignorant.
+I started out by getting angry at the dog for behaviour I… Read More Please Calm Down (When Training Your Dog)

 I’ll get right into it so you can get going on the training: Train first thing IN THE MORNING.
 Yes, this is a solution to the problem.
 Don’t like it?
 Read on first.
 When I was starting out in the dog world I attended a class at the local dog club – in which there… Read More Can’t Find The Time To Train?
 Try This.